 An atomic subchart is a graphical object that helps you to create standalone subcomponents in a Stateflow® chart.
-Atomic subcharts allow for:
+Atomic subcharts are supported only in Stateflow charts in Simulink® models.

 Faster simulation after making small changes to a chart with many states or levels of hierarchy.